MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-create-action.md

 ### getDescription()

+This method shows description of the action in the plan parameters in action balloon.
 Should return string.
-This is summary of the action to show in action balloon.

 ![](/assets/img/screenshots/em-action-balloon.png)

 ### onActive($subscription)

 Receive user subscription object.
 Look `_emerald_subscriptions` table to see what fields are available.
 Here you can run your action when subscription activated.
+This method is triggered only when subscription owner is logged in.
+It means that if you as admin set subscription to any user, actions with those methods will not be triggered untill user logges in or refresh the page.

+It also means that `$user = JFactory::getUser()` will be always user of the subscription in that method.

+### onSuccess($subscription)

+This method is triggered immediately whenever subscription is activated.
+It means that there is no need fo user to be logged in in order to trigger this method.
+This one is good for Affiliate integrations for example.

 ### onDisactive($subscription)